Registar

 • July 1 for Summer degree completion

 You must complete a Degree Application form for Graduation.
-Log into your Tiger Connect account to find the Degree Application form.
+Log into your Cowley Connect account to find the Degree Application form.
 You will find the application under the Graduation tab.

 It is the student's responsibility to see that graduation requirements are met.